Introduction

 Drywall as a Fire Barrier

-• Fire-Resistant Materials: Utilizing fire-rated variants like Type X and Type C drywall enhances the overall fire resistance of structures.
+- Fire-Resistant Materials: Using fire-rated options like Type X and Type C drywall can really boost a building’s fire resistance.

 Importance of Fire Safety Measures

-• Use Fire-Resistant Drywall: Prioritize the use of fire-resistant drywall in relevant areas during construction or renovation projects to enhance safety.
+- Use Fire-Resistant Drywall: Choose fire-resistant drywall in key areas during building or remodeling to enhance safety.

 Additional Fire Mitigation Strategies

-“When it comes to fire safety, every measure counts.
-Using gypsum board effectively can act as a frontline defense against potential fires.”
+“In fire safety, every step counts.
+Using gypsum board effectively is a key defense against fire hazards.”